opendocsg/opendoc-sensor-data-exchange/User Guide/Introduction.md

 This system enables government agencies to:

-- Publish and subscribe (near) real-time sensor data using a self-service portal both government intranet and in the government commercial cloud.
+- Publish and subscribe (near) real-time sensor data using a self-service portal both government intranet and government commercial cloud.
 - Share unclassified (potentially up to restricted) sensor data with government sector organisations and individuals.

 In SDX, a government agency can act as a publisher to publish information.
 For example, the National Environment Agency (NEA) may publish and share environment-related information about the weather and air quality.